 Ranked out of 700 reviewed programs

-Be a graduate of an ADN Program or Diploma Program within the last 12 months; OR have 6 months or equivalent full-time nursing practice within the United States in the past 2 years.
+Be a graduate of an Associate Degree in Nursing (ADN) Program or Diploma Program within the last 12 months; OR have 6 months or equivalent full-time nursing practice within the United States in the past 2 years.

 Have proof of an unrestricted, unencumbered California RN License by time of entry into program.